The LCBO is a provincial government enterprise reporting to the Minister of Finance.

 Carmine is an active member of the community.
 In addition to volunteering for children’s Make-A-Wish, he is a member of the Friends of the Orphans Canada organization, helping to design and build schools, hospitals and other facilities in Guatemala, the Dominican Republic, and other countries.
 In addition, Carmine is the Chair of Ontario Place Corporation, a member of the board of directors of Invest Ontario and Runnymede Healthcare Centre and has been on the Senate of The Canadian Military Regiment, The Queens Own Rifles since 2021.

 Carmine was appointed Chair of the LCBO Board in April 2019 for a three-year term.
-Term renewed April 2022 for a three-year term.
+His term was renewed again in April 2025 for a three-year term.

 Please note: The materials contained in the website including, without limitation, information, videos, software, photos, graphics and sound are owned by, and protected by copyrights and other proprietary rights in favour of, LCBO and third parties.
 All rights reserved.
 You shall not modify, publish, transmit, participate in the transfer or sale, create derivative works, or in any way exploit or use the Materials, in whole or in part without the prior written consent of LCBO.